 Before engaging in any form of physical activity, it’s important to get your doctor’s green light to work out just to be on the safe side.
 Discuss the form of exercise you’re planning to do and how often you’ll work out so your doctor can advise you on proper nutrition to enhance your pregnancy exercise routine.
 Once you’re cleared to work out, start slowly and do no more than 30 minutes a day to avoid straining your joints.

 Don’t rush to workout after giving birth

 You may want to get your pre-baby body back right after giving birth, but don’t rush into working out so soon: your body needs some time to recover, especially if you had a cesarean birth.
-You’ll need your doctor’s advice on when to start exercising after pregnancy, but typically, those who have had a vaginal birth can start doing moderate exercise, such as going on short walks, two weeks after giving birth.
-You may also start doing deep belly breathing and abdominal contractions, pelvic floor exercises, head lifts, and shoulder lifts to get your body ready for regular exercise.
+You’ll need your doctor’s advice on when to start exercising after pregnancy.
+Still, typically, those who have had vaginal birth can start doing moderate exercise, such as going on short walks, two weeks after giving birth.
+You may also start doing deep belly breathing, abdominal contractions, pelvic floor exercises, head lifts, and shoulder lifts to get your body ready for regular exercise.
 Once your doctor gives you the all-clear to start working out again, start with low-impact exercises such as yoga or swimming, and wait for a few months before doing high-impact workouts such as running or lifting weights.